 \section{Introduction}

-Let $Q$ be a (not necessarily unital) associative ring.
-A nonempty subset $S$ of $Q$ is said to have {\it zero product} if $S^2 =0$.
-By Zorn's Lemma, any zero product subset is contained in a maximal one, which is obviously a zero-product subring.
+Let $Q$ be a (not necessarily unital) associative ring or algebra.
+A nonempty subset $S$ of $Q$ is said to have {\em zero product} if $S^2 =0$.
+By Zorn's Lemma, any zero product subset is contained in a maximal one, which is obviously a zero product subring.
 Note also that $0$ is the unique maximal zero product subset of a ring $Q$ if and only if $Q$ has no nonzero nilpotent elements.

-In this paper we describe the maximal zero product subsets of a prime ring $Q$ with nonzero core, in particular, of a simple ring, by proving that the map $\cR \mapsto \cR \cap \leftann(\cR )$ is a bijection from the set of all proper nonzero annihilator right ideals of $Q$ onto the set of all maximal zero product subsets of $Q$.
+In this paper we describe the maximal zero product subsets of a prime ring $Q$ with nonzero heart, in particular, of a simple ring, by proving that the map $\cR \mapsto \cR \cap \leftann(\cR )$ is a bijection from the set of all proper nonzero annihilator right ideals of $Q$ onto the set of all maximal zero product subsets of $Q$.
 In particular, if $Q$ is a simple unital Baer ring (e.g. a simple Artinian ring), all maximal zero product subsets of $Q$ are of the form $eQ(1-e)$, where $e$ is a nontrivial idempotent of $Q$.
-Moreover, $e_1Q(1-e_1)= e_2Q(1-e_2)$, for $e_1, e_2$ idempotents of $Q$, if and only if $e_1Q=e_2Q$.
+Moreover, if $e_1$ and $e_2$ are idempotents of $Q$ then $e_1Q(1-e_1)= e_2Q(1-e_2)$ if and only if $e_1e_2=e_2$ and $e_2e_1=e_1$ (equivalently, $e_1Q=e_2Q$).

-In the case when $Q$ is a simple ring coinciding with its socle, the maximal zero product subsets are classified in terms of the associated geometry.
+In the case when $Q$ is a simple ring coinciding with its socle, we classify the maximal zero product subsets of $Q$ in terms of the associated geometry.

 Finally, we describe the relationship between the maximal zero product subsets of a simple ring and the inner ideal structure of its associated Lie algebra.